Manchester City 2-0 Sheffield United: Aguero and De Bruyne strike in contentious win

 Mousset got the better of City's defence again prior to half-time, yet sliced his effort into the side-netting after latching onto Oliver Norwood's pass.

-Despite their poor display, City took the lead six minutes into the second half - Aguero clinically drilling in his 10th league goal of the season.
+Despite its poor display, City took the lead six minutes into the second half - Aguero clinically drilling in his 10th league goal of the season.

-United were adamant the goal should not have stood due to the referee's accidental interference, but VAR once more went against them.
+United was adamant the goal should not have stood due to the referee's accidental interference, but VAR once more went against them.

 City then wanted a penalty when Egan blocked Mahrez's shot, though their claims were rejected despite the ball hitting the defender's arm.